ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Fixed sized integer types, which all primitive integer types are, have the drawback that they can only represent a limited range of values.
 When we try to use them outside of that range they wrap, trap, saturate, or trigger undefined behavior [(27)](https://blog.regehr.org/archives/1401).
-I most cases none of these produce the result we intended.
+In most cases none of these produce the result we intended, and often lead to security vulnerabilities [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc), with exceptions for algorithms that explicitly need wrapping behavior such as some encryption algorithms.
 A signed integer type is one that can represent both positive and negative numbers, and zero.
 An unsigned integer is one that can only represent positive numbers, including zero.
 The purpose for this note is to explore the pros and cons of using each in cases where it is not obvious, such as for sizes and indexing.